yyhh-org/site/content/running-windows-vista-on-debian-linux-with-virtualbox.md

 Slug: running-windows-vista-on-debian-linux-with-virtualbox
 Alias: /blog/2007/11/running-windows-vista-debian-linux-virtualbox
 Lang: en
+Summary: Running Windows Vista in VirtualBox on Debian for occasional Windows-only demonstrations, with installation notes and comparisons to a previous VMware setup.
 ---

 All of my laptops are now running Debian based Linux.
 It works great.
 Linux handles all my daily works well.
 However, there are occasions where I need a Windows machine.
 For example, I recently need to deliver a lecture on a system that runs only on Windows.
 Also, in the past, we developed a system that works only on Windows, and I still need to demonstrate it from time to time.
 Of course, the solution is to run Windows on a virtual machine on top of Linux.
 In the last couple of years, I have been using VMware for this purpose.
 However, I was not very impressed by its performance.
 I remember last year during a presentation, the virtual machine was so slow that my demonstration was negatively impacted by it.